-Serbia, energy balance report: TPPs and coal lignite guarantees the energy stability despite RES future plans17.
-October 2013. / News Serbia Energy
+Serbia, energy balance report: TPPs and coal lignite guarantees the energy stability despite RES future plans, News Serbia Energy

 On the open pit mines of Mining basin company “Kolubara” annually is produced 30 million tons of lignite, by which is provided 52 percent of the electricity to Serbia.
 Mining is the basis of Serbia industry, the energy sector, and therefore of the whole Serbian economy.
 Regardless of the level of country development, the energy sector has always been one of the key economic sectors in economic and generally national progress.
 One of the most important items of energy policies of all world countries is electricity; a key safety factor is the supply of raw materials.
 Considering that environmental laws are tighter and stronger in a world, and the certainty of the exhaustion of non-renewable energy sources is higher, much attention is given to renewable sources.
 However, they will not be able to satisfy economically the growing energy demand.
 Because of that coal industry is a guarantee of long-term energy security.

 Reliance on lignite

 In Serbia today the electricity is produced by lignite coal burning, so that our country heavily relies on the ore.
 The largest company within the “Serbia Power utility Company” and a leading coal producer is Mining Basin “Kolubara”, on whose surface mines annually is produced 30 million tons of lignite.
 This provides 52 percent of electricity in Serbia.
 Of the “Kolubara” coal annually is produced about 20 billion kilowatt-hours of electricity.